-He has received numerous awards and honours, including the British Film Institute’s John Grierson Award for Documentary in 1987.
-In 2008, he was appointed Officer of the Order of the British Empire and in 2023 was appointed a Knighthood.
+Akomfrah has received several awards and honours, including the British Film Institute’s John Grierson Award for Documentary (1987).
+In 2017, he was appointed Commander of the Order of the British Empire and in 2023 was appointed a Knighthood.

 Born in 1957 in Accra, Ghana, Akomfrah lives and works in London.